 SPIRITUAL GUIDES, GURUS, AND TEACHERS INFLUENTIAL IN THE RAZOR'S EDGE OTHER THAN THE MAHARSHI:

-The graphic on the left below was in 1964.
-One year later, with absolutely no relation or connection to any of the previous except for me and the G.I.
-Bill, there was instead the following as seen on the right, a fabulously beautiful student and oft-time professional model I met in college.
+The below right graphic carries with it absolutely no relation or connection to any of the previous except for me being out of the military and attending college on the G.I.
+Bill.
+Because of that G.I.
+Bill and college, the following, as seen on the right, is a fabulously beautiful student and oft-time professional model I met under those circumstances.
 Mostly coffee, walks, and many hours of talk, especially one morning early just the two of us along the net-laden fishermen docks in San Pedro with the fog just lifting and the tuna boats just getting ready to leave.
 The smell of diesel exhaust, the distant sound of seagulls, her still in a cocktail dress from the night before, barefoot on the wooden wharf, hand carrying her red spaghetti strap stiletto high heels.
 Then with our spring semester waning, the summer upon us and classes and the semester over she eventually moved on and I never saw her again.
 She going on to bigger and better things and in the process marrying some way-out-of-my-league Olympic gold medal winning dude.
 I heard she went on to have a couple of daughters, or so I've been told.
 I know that her father, Tomio, known as Tom, who she introduced me to many years ago, passed away late in the year 2013.
 Most importantly though, as far as I am concerned, is that her dad received a Congressional Medal of Honor in 2010 for his service to the United States during World War II.(see)

 FOR LARGER IMAGE CLICK, THEN CLICK AGAIN----------------------LELAND'S 2-D ART CLASS, CSULB SPRING OF 1965